Motivations to Participate in Science and Impact of Science Engagement

 Gondwe, M. & Longnecker, N. (2013).
 Student generated films about science and culture; a cross-cultural case study of Malawian and Australian schools.
 African Studies Association of Australasia and the Pacific.
 Murdoch University.
 Perth, Nov, 2013.

-Science Communication Education
+Science Communication and its Education

 Longnecker, N. and M. Gondwe.
 (2014).
 Graduate degree programmes in science communication: Educating and training science communicators to work with communities In: Communicating Science to the Public: Opportunities and Challenges for the Asia-Pacific Region (Ed: Hin, L.T.W. & Subramaniam, R.).
 DOI 10.1007/978-94-017-9097-0_9, Springer Netherlands.